How we test electric blankets

 Safety tests

-Since 2010, more than 400,000 electric blankets have been recalled from major retailers, largely due to wear and tear between the cord and the controller.
+Tens of thousands of electric blankets and throws have been recalled from a range of retailers, including major ones.
+This is largely due to wear and tear between the cord and the controller.
 Check the ACCC's product safety website for more information about affected batches.

 With these worrying statistics in mind, we introduced two safety tests which simulate the cord being pulled and flexed.